BarclayII/AIMv6/README.md

-# xxv6
+# AIMv6

-Reimplementation and extension of teaching operating system xv6.
+Reimplementation and extension of the teaching operating system xv6 on multiple platforms.

 Architectures (to be) included: ARM, MIPS64, i386 (the original xv6 implementation)

 Our first goal is to port xv6 onto ARM and MIPS64 (Loongson 2H).

-The guides for placing and organizing source codes are in FILES in each directory.
+The guides to organize source codes can be found in each directory under FILE.

 Remember to add license information on top of the source code :)